Hectonight/Programs/README.md

 # Programs

-Click on the Icons to check the out!
+Click on the Icons to the Programs out!

 Written with React and Vite